jonjohnsontc/cautious-umbrella-bare-blog/README.md

 - You added a border for the code snippet, along with some padding
   - .codehilite { background: #f9f5d7; padding: 1em; border: 3px solid var(--primary)}

+## Adding Footnotes

+I want to add footnotes as both clickable elements, and collected at the very bottom of any post.

+Python-Markdown already has support for footnotes in the latter context

+I could write an extension that adds what I need (I think.)

 ## Keeping Blog index in sync with blog pages